aditipate/CompBioMiniProject/README.md

 **compbio_wrapper.py:** python wrapper, calls other python scripts, creates various output files, writes significant output results to miniProject.log </br>

 **getTestData.py:** retrieves transcriptomes from two patient donors from SRA and convert to paired-end fastq files </br>
 ***Note:*** *getTestData.py is not called in the python wrapper due to lengthy runtime of full length transcriptomes.
-However, a testdata folder containing shortened paired-end fastq files has been provided in the repository which the wrapper will use to run the pipeline* </br>
+However, a testdata folder containing shortened paired-end fastq files has been provided in the repository which the wrapper will use to run the pipeline.
+To run with full input reads uncomment #getData.getTranscriptome(SRRs) in getData.py* </br>

 **kallisto.py:** builds a transcriptome index for HCMV (NCBI accession EF999921), quantifies TPM in each sample using Kallisto, creates kallisto output table </br>